w3c/wai-curricula/content/designer/understanding-and-involving-users.md

 * Refer back to Foundation Module 4: Principles, Standards, and Checks, [Topic: W3C Accessibility Standards](/curricula/foundation-modules/principles-standards-and-checks/#topic-w3c-accessibility-standards) and explain the importance of including the W3C accessibility standards in the overall project requirements for ensuring accessible products.
 * Explain some functional requirements of products and services that relate to accessibility, such as appropriate contrast ratios, compatibility with assistive technologies and adaptive strategies, and keyboard support.
 * Reflect on the diversity of people with disabilities.
 Explain that, when creating personas, these need to reflect the different types of abilities people have as well as their level of skills using assistive technologies and adaptive strategies.
+Explain the importance of creating realistic personas that avoid clichés and myths.
+For reference, see [Interacting with People with Disabilities](http://www.uiaccess.com/accessucd/interact.html).

 ### Ideas to Assess Knowledge for Topic